Welcome military members, family and friends!

 On a personal level, our one hour UU service provides an island of spiritual support in the recruit’s physically and mentally rigorous training.
 Joys & Concerns, where they are encouraged to give their first name, is the emotional and often tearful highlight of each service.

 Our live services are currently on hiatus due to COVID-19 restrictions, however our team produced five full worship services on DVD that are available from the chaplain’s office.
 Free copies of the UUA booklet “Bless All Who Serve” offers prayers, poems, readings, reflections and hymns for recruits seeking Unitarian Universalist spiritual values.
-We are in close contact with the chaplain’s office and expect to resume live services as soon as possible.
+We are in close contact with the chaplain’s office and expect to resume live services in the fall of 2021.

 If you would like to learn more, email Roger Baron, UUMMGL Board Chair, at info@with a cc: to rbbaron@ or mail hard copy to Unitarian Universalist Military Ministry, c/o North Shore Unitarian Church, 2100 Half Day Road, Deerfield, IL 60015.